The Perfect Getaway: Get your group together for an amazing week in Key West

 Evening

 Once you’ve reached Key West, the last of the islands that make up the Florida Keys, check into Casa Marina Key West, Curio Collection by Hilton, your home base for the week.
-After the nearly 4-hour drive, we suggest taking it easy by admiring the hotel’s historic architecture, indulging in a spa treatment or taking a dip in the oceanfront pools.
+After the nearly 4-hour drive, we suggest taking it easy by admiring the hotel’s historic architecture, indulging in a spa treatment, or taking a dip in the oceanfront pools.
 Reserve the Toes in the Sand dining experience to enjoy your first meal in Key West on the hotel’s private beach.

 Tuesday